lueschem/edi-var/ssh_pub_keys/README.txt

 For even more information please read this blog post: https://www.get-edi.io/Secure-by-Default-ssh-Setup/

-Please note that password based login via ssh is disabled by default within the edi-imx configuration.
+Please note that password based login via ssh is disabled by default within this edi project configuration.